Ichigo002/ekokalk/README.md

 # ekokalk

+Our app is a solar energy calculator that allows users to estimate how much energy their solar panels can produce during the day, taking into account current weather conditions (e.g., sunlight and cloud cover).
+The app pulls data from the OpenWeatherMap API, such as sunrise and sunset times, and percentage of cloud cover.
+The user can enter data such as panel area and actual daily energy consumption, and the app calculates the estimated energy production in kWh.

 # Guide step by step to set up
 This guide provides steps to set up a Python project with a requirements.txt file on both Linux and Windows 10.
 By following these steps, you will install the required dependencies for the project and ensure everything is set up correctly for development.